Artist Spotlight: Maia Homstad, Fogelberg Studio Fellow

 Maia Homstad is a 2018 Fogelberg Studio Fellow.
 We checked in with her, a third of the way into her residency, to see how things were going in practice.
 Remember you can apply to be part of the residency program until April 12, 2019.
-If you have any questions about the program or the application process, please contact Jill Foote-Hutton, Coordinator of Artist Services & Storytelling at email@example.com
+If you have any questions about the program or the application process, please contact Kyle Rudy-Kohlhepp, Director of Learning & Artist Services at email@example.com

 NCC: Would you please share how your expectations of the residency have or haven't changed since you started in September?

 MH: I think I sort of expected the residency to be more isolating in a way- like I would automatically go into this super productive monastic mode- but that definitely hasn't happened (at least not yet).
 So I'm glad to not feel so isolated, because my creative process is more robust when I can bounce ideas and talk shop with my studio mates.
 And instead of just cranking the same pieces out in production mode, I'm thinking a lot about how to develop a studio practice that's a more "work smarter" approach, so I spend a lot of time with my sketch book.

 NCC: What are you currently working on in your studio?

 MH: Mentally, I'm working on how to build big in different ways.
 I've been doing a lot of research and scheming on different approaches to this, and ways to go about it without breaking the pieces (or my body).
 Physically, I've just finished making a few commissions and am diving into holiday gifts- some sweet little functional pieces.
 My ulterior motive with these is to also use them to test new surface approaches for upcoming exhibitions!